-Hybrid ARMs often are advertised as 3/1 or 5/1 ARMs-you might also see ads for 7/1 or 10/1 ARMs.
-These loans are a mix- or a hybrid-of a fixed-rate period and an adjustable-rate period.
-The interest rate is fixed for the first few years of these loans-for example, for five years in a 5/1 ARM.
+Types of ARMs Hybrid ARMs Hybrid ARMs often are advertised as 3/1 or 5/1 ARMs-you might also see ads for 7/1 or 10/1 ARMs.
+These loans are a mix-or a hybrid-of a fixed-rate period and an adjustable-rate period.
+The interest rate is fixed for the first few years of these loans-for example, for 5 years in a 5/1 ARM.
 After that, the rate may adjust annually (the 1 in the 5/1 example), until the loan is paid off.
-In the case of 3/1, 5/1, 7/1 or 10/1 ARMs:

-- the first number tells you how long the fixed interest-rate period will be, and - the second number tells you how often the rate will adjust after the initial period.
+In the case of 3/1 or 5/1 ARMs: - the first number tells you how long the fixed interest-rate period will be, and - the second number tells you how often the rate will adjust after the initial period.

 You may also see ads for 2/28 or 3/27 ARMs-the first number tells you how many years the fixed interest-rate period will be, and the second number tells you the number of years the rates on the loan will be adjustable.
-Some 2/28 and 3/27 mortgages adjust every six months, not annually.

-4.2 Interest-only ARMs

-An interest-only (I-O) ARM payment plan allows you to pay only the interest for a specified number of years, typically for three to 10 years.
+Some 2/28 and 3/27 mortgages adjust every 6 months, not annually.
+Interest-only (I-O) ARMs An interest-only (I-O) ARM payment plan allows you to pay only the interest for a specified number of years, typically for 3 to 10 years.
 This allows you to have smaller monthly payments for a period.
 After that, your monthly payment will increase-even if interest rates stay the same-because you must start paying back the principal as well as the interest each month.
 For some I-O loans, the interest rate adjusts during the I-O period as well.

-For example, if you take out a 30-year mortgage loan with a five-year I-O payment period, you can pay only interest for five years and then you must pay both the principal and interest over the next 25 years.
-Because you begin to pay back the principal, your payments increase after year five, even if the rate stays the same.
+For example, if you take out a 30-year mortgage loan with a 5-year I-O payment period, you can pay only interest for 5 years and then you must pay both the principal and interest over the next 25 years.
+Because you begin to pay back the principal, your payments increase after year 5, even if the rate stays the same.
 Keep in mind that the longer the I-O period, the higher your monthly payments will be after the I-O period ends.